Connecting to the Console Port¶

 Connect a USB Cable¶

-Next, locate an appropriate USB cable that has a USB Mini-b (5-pin) connector on one end and a regular USB Type A plug on the other end.
-These cables are commonly used with smaller USB peripherals such as GPS units, cameras, and so on.
+Next, connect to the console port using the cable that has a USB Mini-B (5-pin) connector on one end and a USB Type A plug on the other end.

 Tip

-Be certain to gently push in the USB Mini-b (5-pin) connector on the system side completely.
+Be certain to gently push in the USB Mini-B (5-pin) connector on the device side completely.
 With most cables there will be a tangible “click”, “snap”, or similar indication when the cable is fully engaged.

 Locate the Console Port Device¶